TOPS'L Beach & Racquet Resort by Wyndham

 Tennis Director Joe D'Aleo: 850-267-9195

-The newly renovated tennis complex and clubhouse consists of 12 Rubico courts (a kind of clay), one of them a small stadium, and 10 of them with lights.
+The tennis complex and clubhouse consists of 12 Rubico courts (a kind of clay), one of them a small stadium, and 10 of them with lights.
 All have been laid out on a series of terraces each protected from the wind by the surrounding townhouses and pine trees.
-The recent renovations converted two hard courts to clay and substituted new terra-cotta-colored wooden fence posts and black windscreens.
-The interior of the clubhouse also received attention in the form of an updated players' lounge, locker rooms and pro shop.
+Recent renovations to the club have included a new Club Tiki bar and restaurant next to the club pools.
+The interior of the clubhouse also received attention in the form of an updated steam room and sauna.
 Walkways, grass, and shrubs separate one pair of courts from the next.
 And each pair of courts has a patio covered by a large blue awning for shade and furnished with chairs and tables and water coolers.
 The club has some 650 members, about 100 of whom live locally.

 Tennis Staff.
-After more than a decade on staff, Joe D'Aleo has now taken over as director.
-He has an affable personality and devotion to the game, which ensures a smooth transition and continuing enthusiasm for tennis and tennis players.
-A USPTA-certified pro who played for Georgia Tech, he brings both teaching and playing skills to the position.
+Joe D'Aleo the Director of Tennis has been on staff at TOPS'L for over 19 years.
+He has an affable personality and devotion to the game, which ensures a great atmosphere and enthusiasm for tennis and tennis players.
+A USPTA-certified elite professional who played for Georgia Tech, he brings both teaching and playing skills to the position.
 "TOPS'L is all about tennis and making sure that all of our tennis guests feel like they are members," he says of his approach.
 "We always go the extra mile to make sure all of our guests get all the tennis they need during their stay."
-Sharing his enthusiasm and approach is head pro Sam Vickroy.
+Sharing his enthusiasm and approach is head pro Sam Vickroy and Assistant pro Tyler Marengo.

 Tennis Programs.
 Tops'l has a tennis desk whose staff devotes much of their time to setting up games.
 During the busy summer, there is also an active weekly calendar of clinics, drill sessions, and round robins, including a Play with the Pro clinic and a very well attended Saturday morning mixed social round robin.
 That last event draws as many as 40 players and is successful because D'Aleo does not simply throw players together but instead invests time and effort in trying to match everyone according to their level.
-In the spring and fall, Tops'l has been very successful in recruiting league teams to come down for long weekends by offering a combination of clinics and tournaments.
+In the spring and fall, TOPS'L has been very successful in recruiting league teams to come down for long weekends by offering a combination of clinics, round robins and tournaments.
 These have proven to be very popular.
-All in all, Tops'l offers 13 different tennis packages, variously for individuals and teams.
+All in all, TOPS'L offers 13 different tennis packages, variously for individuals, groups and teams or they can customize a tennis package to fit your needs.

 Courts Fees.
 None.